CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Introduction

-The orthogonality loss of CholeskyQR can be mitigated by a variety of methods.\footnote{ Indeed, this paper adds CQRRPT to the list of orthogonality-loss mitigation methods, even though CQRRPT is concerned with pivoted rather than unpivoted QR.} For example, \textit{Jacobi preconditioning} normalizes all columns of $\mtx{M}$ to have unit norm and is known to bring the condition number of $\mtx{M}$ to within a constant factor of the best-possible diagonal preconditioner~\cite{V1969}; similar results are available for normalizing column blocks via a block-diagonal preconditioner \cite{demmel23}.
-Recently, it has been suggested to use the upper-triangular factor $\mtx{U}$ from the LU decomposition of $\mtx{M}$ to precondition CholeskyQR~\cite{TOO2020}.
-Alternatively, one can use a preconditioner obtained from CholeskyQR on a regularized version of $\mtx{M}$~\cite{FK2020}.
-Another approach for dealing with orthogonality loss involves re-orthogonalization (essentially running CholeskyQR twice) resulting in CholeskyQR2 algorithm~\cite{FNYY2014,yamamoto2015roundoff}.
-However, this method can still fail when $\cond(\mtx{M}) > \roundoff{}^{-\frac{1}{2}}$.
+The orthogonality loss of CholeskyQR can be mitigated by a variety of methods.\footnote{ Indeed, this paper adds CQRRPT to the list of orthogonality-loss mitigation methods, even though CQRRPT is concerned with pivoted rather than unpivoted QR.} For example, \textit{Jacobi preconditioning} normalizes all columns of $\mtx{M}$ to have unit norm and brings the condition number of $\mtx{M}$ to within a factor $\sqrt{n}$ of the best-possible diagonal preconditioner~\cite[Theorem 3.5]{V1969}; similar results are available for normalizing column blocks via a block-diagonal preconditioner \cite{demmel23}.
+Recently, it has been suggested to obtain a preconditioner from an LU decomposition of $\mtx{M}$ \cite{TOO2020} or from CholeskyQR on a regularized version of $\mtx{M}$ \cite{FK2020}.
+Another approach to mitigating orthogonality loss involves reorthogonalization (essentially running CholeskyQR twice) resulting in ``CholeskyQR2'' \cite{FNYY2014,yamamoto2015roundoff}.
+However, this method can still fail when $\cond(\mtx{M}) > \roundoff{}^{-1/2}$.
 Finally, a mixed precision approach computes the Gram matrix in higher precision whereby the problematic conditioning can be better controlled~\cite{yamazaki2014cholqr}.